-"Man will only become better when you make him see what he is like."
+Man will only become better when you make him see what he is like.

-Anton Chekhov
+(Anton Chekhov)

 The levels of sophistication of science to date might not have managed to fully grasp 'what man is like' in neurobiological terms, yet Chekov's instinct was sound: acquiring an accurate portrayal of human nature is a prerequisite for creating conditions that respect human dignity and morality.
 Attempts at moral education which fail to take into account fundamental neurochemical elements of human nature, are bound to prove unsuccessful.
-In some cases, these may even have undesired effects thev can lead unreasonable as to expectations.
+In some cases, these may even have undesired effects as they can lead to unreasonable expectations.